vlamprakakis/BigData_Athens/design/README.md

 **1. Data collection**

-During this phase the primary data sources from the corresponding units of the city of Athens were collected in various formats (.csv, .txt files. .xls, .shp)
+During this phase the primary data sources from the corresponding units of the city of Athens were collected in various formats (.csv, .txt files. .xls, .shp).

 **2. Data management and processing**